UoB-HPC/SimEng/docs/sphinx/developer/concepts/kernel.rst

 For the supplied program, the ``Process`` class supports both statically compiled binaries and raw instructions in a hexadecimal format.

-Linux
+SyscallHandler
 -----

-The ``Linux`` class provides part of the functionality used to emulate system calls by maintaining a system and process state.
+The ``SyscallHandler`` class provides part of the functionality used to emulate system calls by maintaining the process states.
 These states contain information about the ``Process`` class created from the supplied program.
 Such information includes:

-- PID
-- Program path
+- TID (or PID) and TGID
 - Start location for brk system calls
 - Current location of the most recent brk system call
 - The initial stack pointer
 - ``fileDescriptorTable`` that tracks the open file descriptors

-All system call functionality is invoked within the ``Linux`` class, and any return value associated with the system call is generated here.
+All system call functionality is invoked within the ``SyscallHandler`` class, and any return value associated with the system call is generated here.